What's in the ShareTomatoes Carrots Beets Watermelon Cukes/Summer Squash Peppers Tatsoi

 - Is pesto a favorite?
 Lightly steam your chard or kale, and throw it in the blender or food processor with garlic, onions, basil, or other herbs, toss it on pasta or pizza with oil or butter, and cheese.

 - Spanikopita.
-Many cookbooks or of course the internet will have the recipe.
 We've been making variations on this for years.
-I use kale, chard, or spinach I use whatever cheese I might have, and I rarely use the filo dough due to time constraints.
+I use kale, chard, or spinach, I use whatever cheese I might have, and I rarely use the filo dough due to time constraints.
 Sometimes I'll top it with bread crumbs, roasted sunflower seeds, or even crushed up tortilla chips.
 We call it kale pie.
 I like to steam the greens and then puree them in the food processor.
 And lots of basil.
-Another favorite of kids.

 - Smoothies!!
-See link below!
 Green smoothies are all the rage these days.
 If you're not doing it already, then get on the trend!
 Throw your greens in the blender along with fruit, juice, and you'll be powered up for the day!